lackhand/princess/genre/alchemicalKnights.md

   We don't have special armor (or any armor).
   Perhaps we should (tied into transformation?)?
   This is really just ~2 extra favor, a consequence-or-push.
+  * Decided: this is just "once when you transform", explicitly goofy around *when* when you transform (it's nice if it's immediate, but it needn't be).
 * When you X, +1d (& skip one of the agenda questions)
 * When you push yourself, +specific effects (you still get the normal benefits of pushing yourself)
 * You can spend favor for an ability